rishabh11336/Audio-Classification-using-ANN/README.md

 # Audio Classification using ANN (Artificial Neural Network) with TensorFlow

+## Project Overview

 This repository contains code for a simple audio classification project using Artificial Neural Networks (ANN) implemented with TensorFlow.
 The model achieves 81% accuracy on the dataset downloaded from [UrbanAudio8K](https://urbansounddataset.weebly.com/urbansound8k.html).

-## Project Overview

-Describe briefly what your project does and its goals.
-Mention the dataset used and any notable achievements or features of your implementation.

 ## Installation